Go Draw in School Resources Page

 -

-You might want to show the children the assembly video to get them started and excited about what is going to happen.
+You might want to show the children the assembly video (coming soon!) to get them started and excited about what is going to happen.

 -